Friday, January 2, 2026

 For other, however reprehensible reasons, Martin Luther resolutely fought against this Catholic tradition: the veneration of saints was a thorn in his side, so he unceremoniously moved the gift-giving to Christmas Eve and made the Christ Child the bringer of gifts.
 He abolished the feast day of Saint Nicholas.
 (2)

-The Child Jesus is the most beautiful gift of all, filling the soul completely.
+Anyhow, the Child Jesus is the most beautiful gift of all, filling the soul completely.

 This was a small impulse to reflect and consider whether the tradition of gift-giving during Advent should perhaps be “put right” again—in a truly Catholic manner.